 Tags

-If you imported your feeds from Google Reader and you were using folders to
+If you imported your feeds from another system, and you were using

-keep your feeds organised, you may note that in your urls file in Newsbeuter
+folders to keep your feeds organised, you may note that in your urls

-These are tags, Newsbeuter’s way of organising feeds non-hierarchically.
+These are tags, Newsboat’s way of organising feeds non-hierarchically.
 If

 you have such tags defined, you can limit your view of feeds to a particular